swaptacular/swpt_accounts/protocol.rst

    ``negligible_amount`` will be lost if the account is removed from the server's database.
 If those condition are not met, accounts SHOULD NOT be removed.
-When an account has been removed from the server's database, a `AccountPurge`_ message MUST be sent.
+When an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent.

 negligible_amount : float
    The maximum amount that should be considered negligible.
 It MUST be